Helsinki RC: 2020 Season

 Despite the COVID-19 pandemic, HRC had a particularly successful season in 2020, achieving a solid roster depth for both Big Guns and Blue Tigers.
-The short schedule saw the Big Guns, led by returning coach Jake Pratley, go undefeated throughout the regular season: after a draw with OTS Porvoo for 24-24 in the season opener, HRC went on to defeat Jyväskylä (59-10), Turku Eagles (17-14), Kuopio (79-0), Warriors (27-14) and Kalev (47-0).
-In the championship final, held in Otaniemi, HRC defeated Warriors for 40-29, winning their fifth national title.
+The short schedule saw the Big Guns, led by returning coach Jake Pratley, go undefeated throughout the regular season: after a draw with OTS Porvoo for 24–24 in the season opener, HRC went on to defeat Jyväskylä (59–10), Turku Eagles (17–14), Kuopio (79–0), Warriors (27–14) and Kalev (47–0).
+In the championship final, held in Otaniemi, HRC defeated Warriors for 40–29, winning their fifth national title.
 HRC number eight Wertti Bask also won the Player of the Year award.

-Blue Tigers, under first-time coach Jussi Tamminen, had a positive year, tying with Pori at the top of the division at the end of the regular season.
-In the Division 1 final matchup, Pori defeated HRC for 23-5.
+The second team, under first-time coach Jussi Tamminen, had a positive year, tying with Pori at the top of the division at the end of the regular season.
+In the Division 1 final matchup, Pori defeated HRC for 23–5.

-Ladies started the 2020 season under coach Mikko Aalto seeking to defend their 2019 title, but after an opening win against Jyväskylä (7-12) they suffered losses against title contenders Tampere (5-46) and Turku Swans (10-24).
-HRC reached the third place in the regular season thanks to following wins against Warriors (7-31) and Kuopio (26-0), but the run for the title stopped in the semifinal against Turku Swans (7-13).
+HRC women's team started the 2020 season under coach Mikko Aalto seeking to defend their 2019 title, but after an opening win against Jyväskylä (7–12) they suffered losses against title contenders Tampere (5-46) and Turku Swans (10–24).
+HRC reached the third place in the regular season thanks to following wins against Warriors (7-31) and Kuopio (26–0), but the run for the title stopped in the semifinal against Turku Swans (7–13).